DiceTsuki/WuWa-Exec/README.md

 # WuWa Exec
-A Wuthering Waves' mod for executing Unreal Engine 4 Console Variables (CVars) from external files (including `Engine.ini`) during gameplay.
+A Wuthering Waves' mod for executing Unreal Engine 4 (UE4) Console Variables (CVars) from external files (including `Engine.ini`) during gameplay.

-This Readme is for `v1.1.20240725`.
+This Readme is for `v1.1.20240731`.

 # Compatibility
 1. Compatible with `Wuthering Waves 1.1.x`.
-2. Compatible with mods that don't modify `Client\Content\Aki\JavaScript\Core\GameBudgetAllocator\GameBudgetInterfaceController.js`.
+2. Compatible with mods that don't override the same [files](#mod-paks).
-3. Compatible with mods that modify `Client\Content\Aki\JavaScript\Core\Resource\ResourceSystem.js`,<br>as long as `GameBudgetInterfaceController_1.GameBudgetInterfaceController.UpdateMinUpdateFifoBudgetTime()` remains unchanged.
-4. Only CVars that can be executed from Unreal Engine 4's Developer Console can be used with this mod.
+3. CVars must be executable from UE4 Developer's Console.
    <br>Take note that some of them are set to read-only*, disabled or removed from the game.<br>
-\* Will be read (from `Engine.ini` or other sources) and executed once during launch and can't be changed during runtime.
+\* Executed once during launch and can't be changed during runtime.

 # Installation
 1. Extract `Wuthering Waves Game` folder from the archive into `Wuthering Waves` folder (contains `launcher.exe`).